That-Dev-Girl-Sites/jhalabi.com/_posts/2018-05-31-thoughts-about-pain.md

   - pregnancy
 tags:
   - third trimester
+excerpt: Going into this pregnancy, I always knew the last trimester would be rough.
 ---

 Going into this pregnancy, I always knew the last trimester would be rough.
 I expected bloating.
 I expected needing to waddle wherever I go.
 I expected to hate how my looks.